Asian Cauliflower Wings

-- Sauce: In a small saucepan over medium high heat add all the ingredients except for the arrowroot and water.
+- Sauce: In a small saucepan over medium high heat add all the ingredients except for the arrowroot/orange juice.
 Whisk everything together and bring to a boil.
-In a small bowl, stir together the arrowroot and water until it dissolves.
+In a small bowl, stir together the arrowroot/oj until it dissolves.
 Gradually pour the mixture into the boiling sauce, while continuously whisking for 1 minute.

 - Reduce heat to medium-low and allow to simmer for 3-5 minutes, until the sauce has become thickened.
 Remove from heat and cool before pouring into a jar.
 It should make roughly 1 1/2 cups.

 - Cauliflower: Preheat oven to 450 degrees.
 Cut cauliflower into bite sized pieces discarding the core.
 Combine almond milk, flour, and optional oil in a large bowl.
 Set up a station where you dip the cauliflower bites in the batter and let excess batter drip off.
 Sprinkle with Panko and place on a foil lined pan and bake 15 minutes.